 Other Issues.
 Our ability to provide cable service may be affected by a wide range of additional regulatory and related issues, including those pertaining to set-top boxes, equipment connectivity, content regulation, pole attachments, privacy, copyright, technical standards, and municipal entry into video.
+For example, currently pending or recently concluded proceedings before the FCC have examined the rates that cable operators must pay to use utility poles and conduits, and other terms and conditions of pole attachment agreements.
+The FCC also is conducting proceedings on cable operators' obligations to provide channel navigation devices to consumers who use their own television sets and other consumer electronics devices, rather than set-top boxes supplied by the cable operators, and cable operator obligations to make their set-top boxes and systems compatible with new "two-way" services from some programmers or consumer electronics manufacturers.
 We cannot predict the nature and pace of these and other developments or the effect they may have on our operations.